 This is possibly one of the best-preserved fortresses in Greece and looking around it is an indescribable experience.
 Right in its centre is the impressive Transfiguration of the Saviour church (Metamorphosis tou Sotiros), which functioned as a mosque during Ottoman rule.
-It was erected in 1573 and, invisible from the sea, played a key role in the famous Battle of Navarino.
+It was built in 1573 and, invisible from the sea, played a key role in the famous naval Battle of Navarino.

 Voidokilia beach: A semi-circular summer dream

 Images of the beach under Paleokastro, with its famous bay – shaped in a perfect semicircle – have travelled the world.
 Incredible turquoise water and fine white sand, hidden in which you’ll find beautiful seashells.